 There is another, similar ticket type called Balkan Flexipass.
 This is a train pass for trips on the territory of Bulgaria, Bosnia and Herzegovina, Greece, Montenegro, North Macedonia, Romania (only for trains operated by REGIOTRANS), Serbia and Turkey.
 Passengers can choose from passes for 3, 5, 7, 10 or 15 randomly selected days within 2 months.
 Prices start from 91 EUR (NOT BGN) for the 3-day pass.

 There is a scenic, narrow gauge route between Septemvri and Dobrinishte.
-It passes through Avramovo, the highest railway station in the Balkans (1267 m), and reaches Bansko, the tourist capital and most important ski resort of the Pirin mountains.
+It passes through Avramovo, the highest railway station in the Balkans (1267 m), and reaches Bansko, the tourist capital and most important ski resort of the Pirin Mountains.
 The line is not electrified, so it’s usually served by diesel trains.
 However, you can find steam locomotives as well providing attraction tours.
+The 110 km long trip from Septemvri to Bansko takes 5 hours.